aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishape/uniqueid/_index.md

 ## IShape.UniqueId property

-Gets unique shape identifier in presentation scope.
+Returns an internal, presentation-scoped identifier intended for use by add-ins or other code.
+Because this value can be reassigned by the user or programmatically, it must not be treated as a persistent unique key.
 Read-only UInt32.
-See also [`OfficeInteropShapeId`](../officeinteropshapeid) for getting unique shape identifier in slide scope.
+See also [`OfficeInteropShapeId`](../officeinteropshapeid).

 ```csharp
 public uint UniqueId { get; }